SCS-CBU-CED-IAM/freeradius-mobileid/README.md

 Up to the point where the properties file is read the verbosity is set to ERROR.
 After that point the `VERBOSITY` setting of the properties file will take place.

+The logging itself is done to standard error (screen), as well as to the system log.

 ## Known Issues